Fire lookout tower: Germany

 Starting in 2002, traditional fire watch was replaced by "FireWatch", optical sensors located on old lookout towers or mobile phone masts.
 Based on a system developed by the DLR for analyzing gases and particles in space, a terrestrial version for forest fire smoke detection was developed by DLR and IQ Wireless.
-Currently, about 200 of these sensors are installed around Germany, while similar systems have been deployed in other European countries, Mexico, Kazakhstan and the USA.
+Currently, about 200 of these sensors are installed around Germany, while similar systems have been deployed in Mexico, Kazakhstan, the USA and other countries.

 Canada

 Several Canadian provinces have fire lookout towers.
-Dorset, Ontario's Scenic Tower was built on site of former fire lookout tower (1922-1962).
+Dorset, Ontario's Scenic Tower was built on the site of former fire lookout tower (1922-1962).

 Types

 Wooden towers

-Many fire lookout towers are simply cabs that have been fitted to large railroad water tank towers that are 30 to 60 ft high.
+Many fire lookout towers are simply cabs that have been fitted to large railroad water tank towers.
 One of the last wooden fire lookout towers in Southern California was the South Mount Hawkins Fire Lookout, in the Angeles National Forest.
 A civilian effort is underway to rebuild the tower after its loss in the Curve Fire of September 2002.